North Macedonia

 Cost:

-Requirements, approval timelines, and costs are assessed case by case and depend on flight location, altitude, safety measures, and duration.
+Requirements, approval timelines and costs are assessed case by case and depend on flight location, altitude, safety measures and duration.
+Where a registered local operator is engaged, the practical cost is the operator's rate rather than the permit fee.

 Carnet Status: